becooq81/PillKaBoo-HomePage/README.md

 <b>PillKaBoo</b> specifically aims to assist blind/VI parents in safely and independently administering medication to their children.<br><br>

-- Get an invite to our **beta test** by shooting us an [email](mailto:gdsc.yonsei.parkour@gmail.com?subject=[Beta%20Test])! <br>
+- PillKaBoo is now available in South Korea as "내약알기" in App Store & Google Play Store <br>
-  - Currently, our service is only available in Korean and (in the case of medication recognition feature) medicine products registered in Korea.
+  - Currently, our service is only available in Korean and (in the case of medication recognition feature) medicine products registered in South Korea.
 We plan to expand the service internationally.
 In the meantime, send us an email if you wish the service in your country sooner! <br><br>
 - Visit our _cool_ **:house: Homepage:** https://parkourapp.dev/ <br><br>